robgoyal/robgoyal.github.io/_posts/2017-11-12-mapping-python.md

 tags: [python, functional, introduction, map]
 ---

 Python supports many programming paradigms, one of which is functional programming.
-Without diving too deep into the intracacies of the functional programming paradigm, we'll discuss a key feature of functional programming which is maps.
+Without diving too deep into the intricacies of the functional programming paradigm, we'll discuss a key feature of functional programming which is maps.

 <!--more-->

-Maps are a higher order function which applies a specific function to a list and returns a new list.
-This is useful when you want to apply a set of the same operations to all elements of a list.
+Maps are a higher order function which applies a function to a sequence and returns a `map` object with the function applied to each element of the sequence.
+This is useful when you want to apply a set of the same operations to all elements in the sequence.

-Let's look at some progressions of using the mapping concept to Python as well as some examples.
+Let's look at a steady progression of using the mapping concept to Python as well as some examples.

 ## Basic Python Mapping